Universities Ensure Compliance Of COVID-19 SOPs - UrduPoint

 To a question, he expressed that Vice Chancellors have committed to adhering to the guidelines issued by the NCOC (National Command and Operation Centre) and the health authorities.

-Majority of the Vice Chancellors,HEC official said, have committed that they can switch to online or hybrid instruction, and limiting those who are allowed to enter the campus, in case the re-emergence of the virus requires curtailment of public interaction.
+Majority of the Vice Chancellors,HEC official said, have committed that they could switch to online or hybrid instruction, and limiting those who were allowed to enter the campus, in case the re-emergence of the virus requires curtailment of public interaction.

 He emphasized, "We need to do the best we can to deter any disruption in the education system being caused by the situation evolving due to the COVID-19 recurrence."
 He stressed that the universities need to prepare and look ahead as to how they can deal better any evolving situation.